Airports in The Netherlands

 There are currently 5 commercial airports in the Netherlands.
 Amsterdam Airport Schiphol is the biggest (handling 88% of total passenger traffic), followed by airports in Eindhoven, Rotterdam, Maastricht and Groningen.

-Most expats and international visitors to the Netherlands have experienced the largest Dutch airport, Amsterdam Schiphol, but many are unaware there are four smaller airports.
-These may offer alternative travel options to them for future travel.
-Find out more about each of the commercial airports in the Netherlands…
+Most expats and international visitors to the Netherlands have experience with the largest Dutch airport, Amsterdam Schiphol, but few are aware there are four other smaller commercial airports in the country.
+Find out more about each of the airports in the Netherlands…

 AMSTERDAM AIRPORT SCHIPHOL [AMS], in North Holland province, is Europe’s third busiest airport with 71.7 million passengers flying in, out or through it in 2019.
 The airport handled a combined 497,000 plane takeoffs and landings.

 Schiphol Airport is large in size but mechanical people movers minimize the amount of walking required to get to any gate.
-A map of the terminals can be viewed here.
+However it can still take 15-20 minutes to get from a gate on one concourse to a gate on another.
+You can view a map of the terminals here.

 Getting to and from Schiphol Airport by public transport is easy as the train station is located below the airport.
 The bus platform is located on street level in front of the main exit and next to it, a cue for taxi service.
 Car rental companies at the airport include Budget, Europcar, Hertz and Sixt.